 While you can cook asparagus indoors, the grilled method gives it a smoky aroma.

-It is hearty and delicious – plus, those grill lines look pretty good.
+It is filling and delicious - plus, those grill lines look pretty good.

-If you grill the chicken kabobs, leave some room on the grill and do the asparagus as well – it will save you lots of time.
+If you grill the chicken kabobs, leave some room on the grill and do the asparagus as well - it will save you lots of time; compare with grilled ham steak side ideas for quick combos.

 A bit of lemon juice can tackle the nauseous profile of too many chicken kabobs.